Ouranosinc/Magpie/docs/configuration.rst

 - | ``MAGPIE_ADMIN_PERMISSION`` [constant]
   | (Value: ``"admin"``)

-  Name of the :term:`Access Permission` used to represent highest administration privilege in the application.
+  Name of the :term:`Permission` used to represent highest administration privilege in the application.
+It is one of the special :term:`Access Permissions` known by the application (see also :ref:`Route Access` section).
-  Except for some public routes, most API and UI paths will require the user to have this permission (either with direct permission or by inherited group permission) to be granted access to view and edit content.
-  The group defined by ``MAGPIE_ADMIN_GROUP`` automatically gets granted this permission.

 - | MAGPIE_LOGGED_PERMISSION [constant]
   | (Value: ``"MAGPIE_LOGGED_USER"``)

-See ``MAGPIE_LOGGED_PERMISSION``
-    and :ref:`Route Access` for further details.
+  .. versionadded:: 2.0.0

+  This define a special case of :term:`Access Permissions`.
+See details in :ref:`Route Access` for when it applies.

 - | ``MAGPIE_LOGGED_USER`` [constant]
   | (Value: ``"current"``)